 Business growth puts a strain on any entrepreneur.
-Whereas, couples can find business partnership will increase tension.
+Some couples find business partnership increases tension.
 Because you both are deeply involved in the business, you share the joys.
 However, you also discover the challenges can easily strain your relationship.

-Prevention is easier than intervention.
-The basic principles of working together can cause your relationship to thrive while your business grows.
-The best time to set some ground rules in place is before a crack develops in your relationship or your business suffers because there’s tension between the two of you.
+Prevention requires less effort than intervention.
+With some basic guidelines for working together, your relationship deepens as your business grows.
+Ideally, agree on ground rules before a crack develops in your relationship or your business suffers due to tension between the two of you.

 Running a business with your spouse has ups and downs.
 Full commitment to your partnership, in and out of work, leads to long lasting success.
 Communication and trust issues contribute to 60% of all husband and wife businesses failing.
-As a therapist turned business coach, I help them navigate through the challenges.
+As a therapist turned business coach, I work closely with couples in business to navigate through the challenges.

 Guidelines for Running a Business with Your Spouse

 Set guidelines to keep things running smoothly.
 Then follow them to prevent strain on your relationship as you grow your business.

 - Set boundaries.
 Determine who is in charge of what.
 It’s possible to be the boss at work and the partner at home.
 Keep in mind that your partner doesn’t want to be micromanaged.
 Remain open-minded to your partner’s suggestions.
 When it is your area of responsibility, you have the final say…and so do they in their area.

 - Commit to the business.
 Periodically check in with your partner.
 Are you fully committed to running a business with your spouse?
 Do you both still feel the fire of being in business together?
 Doing something out of obligation or expectation contributes to resentment.
 Avoid that by ensuring you both remain fully committed.